 Let’s say you’ve purchased the iRig HD 2 and you’re having trouble getting Garageband to recognize it; this problem can be solved by rebooting Garageband with your iRig HD 2 plugged in.

-It’s also worth noting that if you have a new MacBook Pro, rather than one of the old ones, you’ll need a USB-C to USB port, so make sure to pick one of those up if that’s the case.
+It’s also worth noting that if you have a new MacBook Pro like the one I recommend from Amazon, rather than one of the old ones, you’ll need a USB-C to USB port, so make sure to pick one of those up if that’s the case.
 Although, if you own a new MacBook Pro, you probably are already aware of the necessity of an adaptor.

-If you want to get a USB-C to USB-B port, I recommend checking out this one right here on Amazon.
+If you want to get a USB-C to USB-B adapter, this one on Amazon will do.
 This one, in particular, has four USB ports, so you can plug in multiple devices if necessary.

 Let’s move on to the details and specifications of the unit, as well as what comes with the box.

 ***The iRig HD 2 is compatible with PC, Mac, iPad, and iPhone.